-- Revealing clothing or lack of proper clothing including but not limited to bare midriffs, halters, tube tops, tank tops, fishnet mesh tops, spaghetti straps, low cut tops, spandex type pants, pajama pants, and all types of shorts. - Legging/Jegging/yoga/stretch type pants/tights are permissible but must be worn with a top that completely covers the rear and continues to do so during the course of normal body movements. - Any article of clothing or jewelry or tattoos that are discriminatory, gang related, or contain inappropriate language or pictures, or make references in any way to alcohol, drugs, sex, or tobacco (including E-Cigarettes and other Vaping Devices) advertisements or logos. - The wearing of buttons, insignia, ornamentation or clothing that is intended to mock, ridicule, or otherwise deliberately demean or provoke others because of race, color, religion, national origin, sexual orientation, disability or individual beliefs. - No hats, bandanas, caps, hoods, coats, or sunglasses may be worn inside the building during the school day. - Extremely worn, torn, cut or hazardous clothing is not permitted.
+- Revealing clothing or lack of proper clothing including but not limited to bare midriffs, halters, tube tops, tank tops, fishnet mesh tops, spaghetti straps, low cut tops, spandex type pants, pajama pants, and all types of shorts. - Any article of clothing or jewelry or tattoos that are discriminatory, gang related, or contain inappropriate language or pictures, or make references in any way to alcohol, drugs, sex, or tobacco (including E-Cigarettes and other Vaping Devices) advertisements or logos. - The wearing of buttons, insignia, ornamentation or clothing that is intended to mock, ridicule, or otherwise deliberately demean or provoke others because of race, color, religion, national origin, sexual orientation, disability or individual beliefs. - No hats, bandanas, caps, hoods, coats, or sunglasses may be worn inside the building during the school day. - Extremely worn, torn, cut or hazardous clothing is not permitted.
 Pants may not have any holes.
 This includes frays, tears, patches, rips, etc. Tape, paper, yoga/stretch pants, patches, etc. cannot be used to circumvent this provision. - Undergarments are not to be showing. - Shoes must be worn at all times.
 Cleats, roller blades, and roller skates are prohibited.
 For safety reasons, classes may also require wearing a closed toe shoe for extra safety precautions such as shop, industrial arts, science, and any time deemed necessary by the staff. - Tops and shirts must have sleeves and meet the waistbands of pants or skirts when the student is standing.
 Cold/open shoulder tops are permitted provided underarms remain covered and other provisions of the dress code are not violated. - Dresses and skirt lengths must be mid-thigh or longer. - No excessive facial ornamentation/piercings, to the extent that they are a distraction to the learning environment or create a safety hazard are permitted. - Hair style/color and makeup shall not inhibit staff from being able to identify students or obstruct other students' visual learning. - Chains, including those used with wallets, spiked jewelry, and other items which may damage the school facility and property or pose a threat to the safety of students and staff shall not be worn by students at any time. - Pants must be worn around the waist.
 No sagging pants.